University Formatting Guidelines

 Model title page

-Model Certification page (required page)
+Model Certification page (required for dissertation and praxis)

 Fonts: Text: true type fonts 11-12 pt size